 Prior to joining Martin Searle Solicitors, I worked as a nursing assistant in mental health clinics and hospitals.
 I also worked as a money adviser for a charity in Brighton.
 This involved supporting elderly and vulnerable clients and those with mental health issues.
 I gained expertise in local authority care funding rules and paying for care.
 I also made initial Deputy applications (property and affairs) to the Court of Protection and managed a number of cases for clients who had lost mental capacity to manage their own finances.

-Alongside my role as a solicitor, I work as a lecturer at the University of Brighton, teaching EU Law and Tort Law to undergraduate law students.
+Alongside my role as a solicitor, I work as a lecturer at the University of Brighton, teaching EU, Contract and Tort Law to undergraduate law students.

 I have a life too

-I have a partner and two children who keep me very busy when I am not at work.
+I have a partner and two children who keep me very busy when I am not at work and we have recently expanded our family with a new puppy.
 We try to get away when we can, and have spent many holidays in Cornwall exploring the coastal paths, beaches and rock-pools.
 I have lived in Brighton for over 20 years and love spending time with close friends.
-I also play tennis (badly) when I get the chance, and enjoy catching a film at Brighton’s fabulous Duke of York’s cinema.
+I also play tennis (badly) when I get the chance, and (when it reopens) cannot wait to catch a film at Brighton’s fabulous Duke of York’s cinema.